 This Division tells you how to work out what the capital proceeds from a CGT event are.
 You need to know this to work out if you made a capital gain or loss from the event.

-116-5 General rules
+116-10 Modifications to general rules

 116-20 General rules about capital proceeds

 Modifications to general rules